norsk-gjeldsinformasjon/api-docs/docs/consent/index.md

 After you have received an access token from the Authorization server you can use it to collect the debt information from the API which is documented [here](Open API/#operations-tag-Debt_Api).

+## 5 - Read updates about consents

+**This feature is currently only available in the preprod environment.**

+Updates to consents are available as a feed for customers of the consent service.

+This service can be used to "subscribe" to changes instead of checking the status of each individual consent you have registered.

+This log will show the last 7 days of events for alle consents given to you.

+You will need to use an access token with scope="consent.events" and audience set to "https://api-preprod.norskgjeld.no/feed/v1/consent" (for preprod) or "https://api.norskgjeld.no/feed/v1/consent" (for production) when calling this API.

+The API is defined [here](Open API#operations-tag-Consents_Feed_API).